yenthusiastic/EMRP19/README.md

     ```
     Press `Ctrl + A` then `D` to detach the screen session while keep it running in the background.
 To reattach the session, run `screen -r mqtt_subscriber`.

-- A stand-alone application is developed in Python to calculate the current shortest route for clearing full bins.
-The source code can be found [here](code/bin_routing/moers_bins.ipynb).
+- A stand-alone application is developed in Python to calculate the shortest path between full bins.
+Instructions about the installations of required packages can be found [here](shortest_path_setup.md).
+The source code of the application can be found [here](code/bin_routing/moers_bins.ipynb).

 ### 4. Results and discussion
 The measurement device prototype is fully enclosed with a 3D printed casing which allows all hardware and power modules to be safely embedded inside.
 It can also be easily mounted on the metal waste bin due to magnet mechanism.